allegro/mesos-executor/README.md

 Task is started when `Event_LAUNCH` is received with required `TaskInfo`.
 Before starting the received command executor fires `BeforeTaskStartEvent` event hook, and if any of registered hooks fail to do their jobs, it stops the execution process and fails.
+This hook can be used to modify the environment of the task by returning formatted variable strings ("VAR=value").
 Right after starting the command, executor fires `AfterTaskStartEvent` event hook - and again if any of the hooks fail, executor fails also.
 It is worth noting that executor may exit without even starting a task.

 Executor may exit in the following cases:
 * started tasks fail to start or run - executor quits with `TASK_FAILED` sent to